Festbawi/recommendations/README.md

 * [HTTPS Everywhere](https://chrome.google.com/webstore/detail/https-everywhere/gcbommkclmclpchllfjekcdonpmejbdp?hl=en) - redirects you to HTTPS version of site if it exists, more complex and customizable, but heavier on memory usage vs Smart HTTPS
 * [Smart HTTPS](https://chrome.google.com/webstore/detail/smart-https/cmleijjdpceldbelpnpkddofmcmcaknm) - lighter on memory, see this [reddit thread](https://www.reddit.com/r/firefox/comments/66bhmd/https_everywhere_vs_smart_https/?ref=share&ref_source=link)

+# Documents

+* [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) - Simple and opens pdf files really fast, no additional features, my go-to PDF viewer.
+Doesn't have editing capabilities if you're going for that, but I'd still have this as default even if I did need to edit. ⭐

 # Downloads

 * [qBittorrent](https://www.qbittorrent.org) - my go-to torrent client, you can easily google "qbittorrent vs utorrent" if you're curious. ⭐